 Rat bait stations are very simple devices.
 The station is, essentially, a box in which you can securely place poison or traps to kill rats and mice around your property.
 The station creates a physical barrier between its contents and the external environment, effectively preventing children and pets from coming into contact with the bait.
 This greatly reduces the chance of injury from traps or accidental poisoning, while ensuring that rodents still have access to the bait.

 Rat bait stations usually have several access points to allow rats and mice inside.
 The rodents then eat the bait before leaving the station.
-Depending on the type of poison you use, rats and mice will usually die within 1 – 2 days of consuming the bait.
+Depending on the type of poison you use, rats and mice will usually die within a week of consuming the bait.

 Piece by piece